AdobeDocs/commerce-admin.en/help/customers/customer-segment-create.md

    >[!NOTE]
    >
    > If a segment applies to `Visitors and Registered Customers`, the [!UICONTROL Matched Customers] displays only `Registered Customers`.
 This is the case even if visitors can be targeted based on conditions that apply to them.
-For `Visitors` only segments no `Matched Customers` tab is displayed.
+For `Visitors` only segments, no `Matched Customers` tab is displayed.

 1. Click **[!UICONTROL Save and Continue Edit]**.